-A: We're glad you asked!
-The deadline to have your letter of recommendation submitted is the same as the application deadline.
-You should enter your recommender in CARAT as soon as possible, and you're able to do that before starting any other application materials.
-Ask your recommender in advance, and complete the Reference part of CARAT as soon as possible so that your recommender has all the instructions for completing their letter.
+A: The deadline to have your letter of recommendation submitted is the same as the application deadline.
+You should enter your recommender in CARAT as soon as possible.
+Ask your recommender in advance, and complete the Reference part of CARAT as soon as possible so that your recommender has all of the instructions for completing their letter.
 In CARAT, you can resend an initial request to your recommender and also see if a letter of recommendation has been uploaded on your behalf.

 Q: Who is an appropriate person to write my letter of recommendation?

 A: Your letter of recommendation can be from anyone you choose - a professor, a coach, a tutor, a boss, etc. Depending on your year, it could also be someone from high school.
 It should be someone who knows you well and can speak in detail to the positive skills and traits you possess.
 Organizations are more interested in a detailed letter than one written by a CEO, politician, or famous professor who will not be able to speak to your skills and attributes in detail.
 Pick the person who you feel will write the strongest and most compelling letter on your behalf, whomever that is.

 Q: Where do I fill out my application if I’m applying for a Director’s Internship co-sponsored with the Global Health Institute?